 In preparation for this inspection, a range of information about the service was reviewed.
-This included registration information, and any other written or verbal information received from service users, relatives, staff or the Commissioning Trust.
+This included any previous areas for improvement identified, registration information, and any other written or verbal information received from service users, relatives, staff or the Commissioning Trust.